-The Xperia Z3 from Sony has not been the best Android smart phone I’ve owned.
+The Xperia Z3 from Sony hasn’t been the best Android smartphone I’ve owned.
 I’ve had all sorts of weird problems with it ranging from small annoyances to complete loss of mobile service.
 Most of my troubles seem to steam from what sony calls their “unique Xperia experience”.

-I’ll definitely never buy another Android device that has not received full support and software updates directly from Google.
-Android is Google’s operating system, and the other device manufactures are just not up to dancing to Google’s tune well enough to satisfy consumers.
+I’ll definitely never buy another Android device that hasn’t received full support and software updates directly from Google.
+Android is Google’s operating system, and the other device manufacturers are just not up to dancing to Google’s tune well enough to satisfy consumers.